RhiDav357/c_training/README.md

 Write a program that will take an integer i as a command line argument,then:

-* Create an array of length i, polulated with even integers.
+* Create an array of length i, populated with even integers.
 * Perform an arithmatic function to each of the integers in that array.
 * Print that array.
 * Destroy the array.

-Use the asert library to perform some error checking.
+Use the assert library to perform some error checking.

-### 3. Duration
+### 3. Duration - Structs

-Write a program that will consider durations as having a minute protion and a second portion.
+Write a program that will consider durations as having a minute portion and a second portion.
 Your program will take 2 durations (can be hardcoded) and add these durations together and print out the result.
 Your program should also be able to round a duration to the nearest minute.

-### 4. Complex Numbers
+### 4. Complex Numbers - Structs

 Write a program that will take two complex numbers and:

 * Increment one by the other.
-* COnjugate one of them to create a new complex number.
+* Conjugate one of them to create a new complex number.
-* Perform a basic arithmentic fucntion on one of the existing complex numbers.
+* Perform a basic arithmetic function on one of the existing complex numbers.

 After each of these steps you should print the result to screen.